labex-labs/open-source-labs/python/python-mastery/lab-ex3-2-attribute-access/en/step3.md

        IBM        100      70.44
 ```

-We can change the columns displayed just by changing the fields list:
+One of the great things about our `print_table()` function is its flexibility.
+We can change the columns that are displayed just by changing the `fields` list.

 ```python
 # Just show shares and name
 tableformat.print_table(portfolio, ['shares', 'name'])
 ```

-Output:
+Running this code will give you the following output:

 ```
     shares       name